Louisiana’s Entertainment Programs Get Tailored For Maximum Impact

-The modifications include a program unique to Louisiana, known as the Qualified Entertainment Company incentive.
-QEC offers a tax credit on payroll paid by Louisiana audio- and visual-production sites that create full-time jobs in entertainment, including administration, distribution and financing roles.
+The modifications include a program unique to Louisiana, known as the Entertainment Job Creation Program.
+The program offers a tax credit on payroll paid by Louisiana audio- and visual-production sites that create full-time jobs in entertainment, including administration, distribution and financing roles.

 A similar program for music and theatrical companies rewards creation of permanent Louisiana jobs in those sectors at a time when U.S. and global demand for audio- and visual-entertainment content is rising sharply.

-Louisiana’s first certified QEC is Deep South Studios, which is building a $63.5 million, 11-studio complex near New Orleans.
+Deep South Studios, the first Louisiana company utilizing the Entertainment Job Creation Program, is building a $63.5 million, 11-studio complex near New Orleans.